DrPatroleum/PESEL/README.md

 - Program can generate PESEL number
 - You can choose sex and date of birth to generate PESEL
 - You can check if PESEL is real (via checksum)
+- You can check sex and DOB from PESEL

 ## Technologies Used